-Half a year had passed since the last time the Master Chief had tread these grounds, but he was nonetheless surprised by how quickly the local flora and fauna had retaken the crash site.
+Three months had passed since the last time the Master Chief had tread these grounds, but he was nonetheless surprised by how quickly the local flora and fauna had retaken the crash site.
 Thick patches of grass peeked through the near-solid carpet of ash, and lush green vines resembling ivy were already threading their way through the Forward Unto Dawn's spindly remains.
 Shadows of birds flitted across the exposed panels of steel flooring, their alien songs echoing through decomposing hallways.

-The violet sky was a stark contrast to the hopeless, smoke-stained one that he'd seen when he'd first explored the crash site, but still not wholly natural; faded by the artificial sun's brightness was Requiem's inner shell, miles above them, patterned with the planet's version of veins and arteries, glowing like spent embers.
+The violet sky was a stark contrast to the hopeless, smoke-stained one that he'd seen when he'd first explored the crash site, but still not wholly natural; faded by the artificial sun's brightness was Requiem's inner shell, miles above them, patterned with the planet's veins and arteries, glowing like spent embers.
 As another reminder to the alien nature of the landscape, hovering monoliths — which had once been obscured by smoke, when he last stood in this location — erupted over the horizon, the distance not impressive enough to hide the fact that they were moving and reshaping themselves, catching the light of the sun in brilliant, pleasant flashes.

 The entire area seemed like a brutal metaphor to the Chief, who chose to ignore it and simply turned around to face the Pelican.

 As soon as Covenant presence on Requiem had been confirmed in a "first-hand experience", several scout teams had been deployed to areas presumed to hold "potentially revealing UNSC data" and were given orders to destroy said data.
 The Master Chief had been selected for the one-man team that would spearhead the operation; not coincidentally, he was the one that would be exploring the coordinates for the Dawn's main crash site.
 It would be a low priority mission.
 No enemy contacts had been recorded in the area for months, and it was far from where the actual conflict was happening.
 As consequence, the Chief was sent in alone, while the same Pelican would carry troops dozens of miles east.
-In a couple hours another Pelican would pick him up, and he would be carted off to another battle.
+In a couple hours another Pelican would pick him up, and he would be carted off to another location across Requiem.

 The Pelican's thrusters' glow increased in intensity as the pilot prepared to take off.
 With an exasperated huff from the servos, the hatch began to slowly draw shut.
 A blast of hot air struck him as the Pelican finally lifted, sending ripples in the grass around the landing zone, and the dropship awkwardly lunged into the air.
 Within moments, it was drifting over a skyscraper-sized chunk of metal that wrapped around the valley's ridge.